trufflesecurity/hacktoberfest2023/README.md

 - Fork the TruffleHog Repository.
 - Fix or create a Detector.
 - Commit and push your changes.
-- Create a Pull Request.
-- Label the Pull Request with either `Hacktoberfest-Detector-Competition-Fix` or `Hacktoberfest-Detector-Competition-New`
+- Create a Pull Request with either `Detector-Competition-Fix` or `Detector-Competition-New` in the PR Title.
 - Sign the CLA.
 - Wait for a review.